Cloakroom

 Group study room

-A workroom in the basement offers the opportunity to work together in groups of up to 4 people or to take part in digital lessons in a disruption-free atmosphere with your own technology.
+A room in the basement offers the opportunity to work in groups of 2 to 4 people or to participate in online lessons without disturbance.

 The group study room is equipped with a smartboard and internet access.
-The Smartboard can also be connected to your own end device via various connections (e.g. HDMI, USB, USB-C or wirelessly via AirServer/Miracast).
-A technology box with remote control, touchscreen pen and two cables is also available.
+The smartboard can also be connected to your own device via various ports (e.g. HDMI, USB, USB-C or wirelessly via AirServer/Miracast).
+A technology box with a remote control, touchscreen pen and two cables is also available.

 Solo and meeting boxes

-A solo box and a meeting box in the basement offer the benefits of a quiet and shielded working environment.
-The solo box is suitable for short telephone or video calls by individuals, while the meeting box is equipped with a monitor and offers space for up to 4 people.
-In addition, the sound insulation ensures that conversations in the boxes hardly penetrate to the outside and therefore do not cause any disturbance in the neighbouring areas.
+A solo box and a meeting box in the basement offer the advantages of a quiet and isolated working environment.
+The solo box is suitable for short telephone calls or video calls by individuals, while the meeting box is equipped with a monitor and offers space for 2 to 4 people.
+In addition, sound insulation ensures that conversations in the boxes are barely audible outside, thus preventing any disturbance to the surrounding areas.

 Book trolleys